Your customer is searching. The question is, will they find you?

 #2: Add Reviews to Your Invoicing

-Most businesses have an invoicing process.
-If you invoice clients on a regular basis think about adding something simple like: “Love your experience?
-Review us on Google+”.
+Most B2B businesses have an invoicing process.
+When they close a deal on a product or service, they send an invoice along to the B2B customer.
+For those B2B businesses who invoice clients on a regular basis, you can use this to you advantage.
+Consider adding something simple to your invoice like: “Love your experience?
+Review us on Google+.”
 You can use this same approach if you do receipts instead of invoices.

 Pro tip: You don’t need to offer discounts for reviews.
 Focus on relationships.

 Do you have an online payment confirmation page?
-If so, a great way to get reviews is to add a remarketing tracking code to your confirmation page so that you can only tag customers who purchased.
+If so, a great way to get reviews is to add a re-marketing tracking code to your confirmation page.
+This makes it so that you can only tag customers who purchased.
 A simple image that says: “Love us?
 Leave us a Review!
 Google+, Yelp, Facebook.
-Your Choice.” will do the trick.
+Your Choice.” will get their attention.

 Pro tip: Google will create a remarketing ad for you, just enter your URL.
 If you aren’t doing remarketing yet, we highly advise you start.
 Think of it as 21st century billboard advertising.